rambotech/UpdateDDNS/README.md

 2,17,32,47 * * * * /home/pi/apps/updateddns/BOG.UpdateDDNS --service DuckDns --path /home/pi/config
 ```

-*Note: UpdateDDNS does a soft update.
+*Note: UpdateDDNS does a soft update by default.
 It will always first check the current public IP address for the dynamic dns host name, and only update
 the DDNS service if a difference is detected.
 The 15-minute interval will almost always be only a check.*

 ***